Engaging and Extending Meaningful Student Dialog in the Classroom

 The fact is that many students lack the skills they need to focus, deepen, and extend conversations about academic topics.
 Engaging in rich academic conversations is not something with which many students are familiar.
 They will need to be taught how to engage in discourse, be provided ample opportunity to practice their new skills and be given feedback on their practice.

 When teaching students how to engage in rich conversations, you must teach them to not only how to talk about a concept, but also how to listen to their peers.
 Very often students check out when another student is talking simply because they are used to the Initiate-Response-Evaluate (IRE) cycle of talk.
 If they are not called on, then they don’t have to worry about answering the question.
 What the student is saying who is answering the question does not hold relevance to them.

 When students engage in rich conversations, the opposite is actually true.
 It is very important for students to listen to each other in order to have a discussion or dialogue.

 The following are strategies (Smith & Stein.
 2011) that can be used in both whole group and small group discourse settings that will help students to learn to talk with and listen to each other:

 Re-voicing: Involves having students repeat what another student said.
 For example, the teacher asks a question, Student A answers the question, then the teacher asks Student B to tell her what Student A just said.
-Re-voicing is a very low risk way to bring students into a discussion.
+Re-voicing is a very low-risk way to bring students into a discussion.
 Re-voicing can be implemented in both small and large group discussions.
 If, when a teacher is walking around observing small groups and notices that a student is not participating, he or she may ask that student to tell her what someone’s idea is.
-Again, this is a low risk situation because the student being asked only needs to repeat versus create an idea.
+Again, this is a low-risk situation because the student being asked only needs to repeat verses create an idea.